Seniors need someone to look out for their best interests

 A health advocate doesn’t need to be a trained medical professional – in fact, the job is often done by a family caregiver.

-Because each doctor doesn’t have an overall picture of their health and treatments, it’s up to you to help medical professionals understand the full situation so your older adult can get the right care.
+And because each doctor doesn’t have an overall picture of their health and treatments, it’s up to you to coordinate all the information and help each medical professional understand the full situation so your older adult can get the right care.

 7 senior health benefits from having a health advocate